Note: The links in this post are affiliate links.

 There are tons of uses for external hard drives, and they make exceptional backup media for holding your System Image backups.

-Bottom line: You can easily convert any bare 2.5″ hard drive or SSD into a super-fast external USB-C drive without spending a ton of cash.
+Bottom line: You can easily convert any bare SATA hard drive or SSD into a super-fast external USB-C 3.1 drive without spending a ton of cash.
 And yes, you can easily do it yourself!
+Just pick an enclosure that matches your drive and you’ll be all set.

-Click here (#ad) to check out the great selection of external USB-C drive enclosures at Amazon.
+Click here to check out the great selection of external USB-C drive enclosures at Amazon.